 How much is a taxi from Muscat to Nizwa?

 The fare for a one-way trip is around 35-40 OMR, and the journey takes around 2-2.5 hours.
 However, taxis can be expensive, especially if you’re traveling alone, so I would advise you to either rent a car or travel by bus.

 When is the best time to visit Nizwa?

 The best time to visit Nizwa is during the cooler months of the year, which are from October to March.
-During these months, the weather is mild, and the temperatures are comfortable, making it easier to explore the city’s outdoor attractions without the fear of getting a heat stroke.
+During these months, the weather is mild, and the temperatures are comfortable, making exploring the city’s outdoor attractions easier without the fear of getting a heat stroke.

 Is Nizwa worth visiting?

 Yes, in my opinion, Nizwa is definitely worth visiting.
 If you have limited time in Oman or don’t have a car to move around yourself, the easily accessible Nizwa is a great option to explore more of the country, its history, and what it has to offer.
 Nizwa is very different from Muscat, so it definitely makes for an exciting city trip.

 Things to do and see on a day trip to Nizwa from Muscat

 One day is enough to explore the main attractions of Nizwa.
 Here’s what to include on your itinerary to make the most out of your visit:

 Explore Nizwa souq